-Will the Swiss franc, which has recovered against the yen, hit a new high?
-Market participants are keeping a close eye on price movements.
+Will the Swiss franc, which has rebounded against the yen, hit a new high?
+Investors are keeping a close eye on price movements.

 23.09.2025